What is twinning?

 On a larger scale, twinning helps build an international network of professional organisations.
 A global community, through which information can be widely shared and professionals can support each other to strengthen their profession.

 Do you want to know more about twinning?
-Download the free twintowin mobile application that helps you set up a twinning project for your own organisation, read this concept analysis of twinning, and this paper about Critical Success Factors for twinning or fill in our contact form.
+Download the free twintowin mobile application (Android / iOS) that helps you set up a twinning project for your own organisation, read Franka Cadée’s PhD thesis or fill in our contact form.

 ‘To bond much more so that a foundation for a lifelong friendship can be built in which we can mean a lot to each other’